[Editor’s note: This story was originally published December 2017. It has since been updated and republished with current dividend yields.]

 When investors look for reliable dividend stocks, often they overlook the tech sector.
 But that’s a big mistake, as evidenced by Cisco.
 Not only does the IT giant currently yield a nice amount at present, but it has steadily increased payouts and is clearly committed to that trend.

-And with that payout less than half of profits, CSCO stock has plenty of room to grow its dividend even more in the years ahead.
+And with that payout less than half its profits, CSCO stock has plenty of room to grow its dividend even more in the years ahead.

 Dividend Growth Stocks: Home Depot